microsoft/only_train_once/README.md

 In addition, we recommend our following efficient ML works.

 - [DREAM: Diffusion Rectification and Estimation-Adaptive Models](https://www.tianyuding.com/projects/DREAM/), efficient diffusion training, in **CVPR 2024**.
-- [DISTILLM: Towards Streamlined Distillation for Large Language Models](https://arxiv.org/pdf/2402.03898.pdf), LLM distillation, in **ICML 2024**.
+- [DistiLLM: Towards Streamlined Distillation for Large Language Models](https://github.com/jongwooko/distillm), LLM distillation, in **ICML 2024**.

 Thanks for the interest and support from our community.